lyh411201000/mybatis-spring-zk/README.md

 	</select>

 To use our mapper we just declare it as a resource.
 SIMPLE!:
+(This shows a non-generic approach.
+The existing git project has these types of service methods in a Generic Service, simplifying your basic crud even more. )

 	@Service
 	public class EmployeeServiceImpl implements EmployeeService {